suomitek/suomitek-appboard/docs/user/private-app-repository.md

 ## Associating docker image pull secrets to an AppRepository - Helm 3 only

-When creating an AppRepository in Kubeapps, you can now additionally choose (or create) an [imagePullSecret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) to be associated with the AppRepository:
+When creating an AppRepository in Suomitek-appboard, you can now additionally choose (or create) an [imagePullSecret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) to be associated with the AppRepository:

 <img src="../img/app-repo-pull-secret.png" alt="AppRepository with imagePullSecret" width="600px">

-When Kubeapps deploys any chart from this AppRepository, if a referenced docker image within the chart is from a docker registry server matching one of the secrets associated with the AppRepository, then Kubeapps with Helm 3 will automatically append the corresponding imagePullSecret so that image can be pulled from the private registry.
+When Suomitek-appboard deploys any chart from this AppRepository, if a referenced docker image within the chart is from a docker registry server matching one of the secrets associated with the AppRepository, then Suomitek-appboard with Helm 3 will automatically append the corresponding imagePullSecret so that image can be pulled from the private registry.
 Note that the user deploying the chart will need to be able to read secrets in that namespace, which is usually the case when deploying to a namespace.

 > **Note**: The automatic inclusion of associated image pull secrets is a feature specific to Helm 3.
-We do not intend to add support for this for Kubeapps configured with Helm 2.
+We do not intend to add support for this for Suomitek-appboard configured with Helm 2.

 There will be further work to enable private AppRepositories to be available in multiple namespaces.
 Details about the design can be read on the [design document](https://docs.google.com/document/d/1YEeKC6nPLoq4oaxs9v8_UsmxrRfWxB6KCyqrh2-Q8x0/edit?ts=5e2adf87).